omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/05_moderation_service_event_store.md

 });
 ```

-3. In the `query` service, move event processing into `handleEvent(type,data)` function and make a GET request to `event-bus` to get all events when it starts running.
+3. In the `query` service, move event processing into `handleEvent` function and make a GET request to `event-bus` to get all events when it starts running.

 ```js
 app.listen(4002, async () => {